loris-catalano/dsp-labs/Lab01/README.md

 The second part involved designing and partially implementing a set of **RESTful APIs** for the Film Manager platform.
 The API specification was created using **OpenAPI (Swagger) Editor**, leveraging the previously defined schemas.
 A **Node.js + Express** implementation was generated from the specification using Swagger tools.

+## 3. Server Stub Generation and Integration
+The third step focused on implementing a fully functional server by:
+1. **Generating the server stub** from the OpenAPI specification using Swagger Codegen
+2. **Integrating the generated code** with the server structure provided by the professors
+3. **Implementing the logic** to create a complete and operational REST API server

+### Server Stub Generation
+The server stub was automatically generated from the `openapi.yaml` specification file using **Swagger Codegen** for Node.js.

+### Integration Process
+The generated stub was then integrated with the professor's provided server structure.

+This is what I added:
+- API Routes
+- JSON Validation Middleware
+- Components logic
+- Controllers logic
+- HTTP Tests

+The result was a **fully functional Film Manager API server** capable of handling all CRUD operations for users, films, and reviews, with proper authentication and authorization mechanisms.

 ## Tools Used
 - **Visual Studio Code** – development and schema validation
 - **Swagger Editor** – OpenAPI specification and stub generation